Snow or rain camp must-haves

 Most models of wind-up dynamo flashlights don’t produce enough light to get around the campsite in the dark.
 They do produce enough light to read in bed by, but are so loud when being rewound they would keep others awake.

 Keep your flashlight warm in a jacket pocket; batteries are weak when cold.
 Lithium batteries tend to last longer in the cold than alkaline batteries.
+You might want brand new batteries in whatever you bring on a long hike.

 Your cell phone might have a flashlight function, but it will probably NOT last all evening, much less all night/weekend and will not be bright enough.
 You must have a flashlight or head lamp on your person all the time on all club overnight trips and never depend on your cell phone flashlight function.